zdenal/commanded_debugger/README.md

 This middleware is logic inspired by [commanded-audit-middleware](https://github.com/commanded/commanded-audit-middleware)

-- run your application with `--sname` to run node with correctly set host: `iex --sname app -S mix phx.server`
+- run your application with `--sname` to run node with correctly set host: `elixir --sname app -S mix phx.server` or if you want iteractive mode `iex --sname app -S mix phx.server`

 For first time please wait for while to get CommandedDebugger event handler up to date.
 If you would have runned CommandedDebugger app in another terminal the app could get stuck w/ a huge amount of events (depends how many